cda-tum/mqt-predictor/README.md

 pip install . --no-dependencies
 ```

-Note: In the `Qiskit.QuantumCircuit` file, a small modification is necessary to run the experiments:
+Note: In the `qiskit.circuit.quantumCircuit.py` file, a small modification is necessary to run the experiments:

 <p align="center">
 <picture>